caldofran/caldofran.github.io/README.md

 I've started my career as iOS developer at [Minube](https://www.minube.com/).
 I joined a small but very committed development team in charge of developing the iOS applications of this traveling social network company.

-Concretely, the minube app was an application which not only gave access to the whole content of minube but also added new features only possible on mobile devices.
+Concretely, the Minube app was an application which not only gave access to the whole content of the social network but also added new features only possible on mobile devices.

-Besides, we developed minube guides, a white brand travel guide application that could be customized depending on the travel destinations or customer needs.
+Besides, we developed Minube guides, a white brand travel guide application that could be customized depending on the travel destinations or customer needs.

 ## Atos Research & Innovation